-The time taken depends on each individual application, however the time period normally ranges from a minimum of one month up to three months, however this could be longer.
+The time it takes depends on each application, it normally ranges from a minimum of one month up to three months, however this could be longer.

-When an application is submitted, a 28 day statutory consultation period will follow.
-This allows time for responsible authorities and any individual, body or business who feels that the application could undermine one or more of the licensing objectives to make a representation (i.e. in support of / in objection to) the licence application in line with the four licensing objectives:
+Once you submit your application a 28 day consultation period will take place.
+This allows time for responsible authorities and/or any other person who feels that the application could undermine one or more of the licensing objectives to make a representation (i.e. in support of / in objection to) the licence application in line with the four licensing objectives:

 - the prevention of crime and disorder

 - public safety

 The application must be advertised during the consultation period and a notice will be put on the premises, in the local press and on the details of current applications online page.